The following awards and grants are sponsored by Div. 41.

 Grants and Funding

 AP-LS Grants in Aid for Early Career Professionals: The purpose of this award is to support AP-LS members who are ECPs in conducting research related to psychology and law.
 It is the committee’s desire that these awards are not limited only to members who are psychologists, but instead open to AP-LS members from all backgrounds who want to conduct research related to psychology-law issues.

 AP-LS Grants in Aid for Graduate Students: The Div.
-41 Grants-in-Aid Committee considers proposals for small grants (maximum of $1,000) to support empirical graduate research that addresses psycholegal issues.
+41 Grants-in-Aid Committee considers proposals for small grants (maximum of $1,500) to support empirical graduate research that addresses psycholegal issues.
 This award is limited to graduate students who are student affiliate members of AP-LS.
-Award submissions are reviewed and awarded in the fall (deadline, Sept.
-15) and spring (deadline, Jan.
-15) of each academic year.
+Award submissions are reviewed and awarded in the fall and spring of each academic year.

 The Grants in Aid for Graduate Students MacArthur Award: An extension of the Grants in Aid for Graduate Students outlined above, this award offers additional funding (maximum of $2,000) from the MacArthur Foundation to fund promising research in the area of criminal competence.
 MacArthur Award applications should follow the same submission instructions and timeline provided for the general Grants in Aid applications above.

 AP-LS Grants in Aid for Undergraduate Students: The Div.
 41 Undergraduate Research Grants in Aid Committee considers proposals for small grants (maximum of $1,000) to support empirical undergraduate research that addresses psycholegal issues.
 This award is limited to undergraduate students who are student affiliate members of AP-LS.
 Award submissions are reviewed and awarded in the fall and spring of each academic year starting January 2021.